What is Gift Tax Return?

 The donor is required to file a gift tax returns when then annual gift made to any person during the year does not exceed $15,000.
-This is the annual limit for the exclusion of gift tax.
-Also, the limit is based per recipient and the cap is not on the total amount of gift.
+It is the annual limit for the exclusion of gift tax.
+Also, the limit is based per recipient, and the cap is not on the total amount of gift.
 Thus, a person can make gifts to as many persons as he wants up to $15,000 without attracting gift tax.

-Also, there is a lifetime gift exemption limit which allows an individual to make gifts amounting to $11.58 million without attracting the gift tax.
+Also, there is a lifetime gift exemption limit, which allows an individual to make gifts amounting to $11.58 million without attracting the gift tax.
 Thus, this limit is applicable for a lifetime.
 One will need to pay gift tax only when the gift limit is exhausted.

 Let us understand the requirement of gift tax return with the help of examples.